 Coping with a death in the family and all the duties that fall to family members afterward is always challenging.
 The closest survivors, especially the spouse, are often responsible for significant financial tax and legal decisions that can impact their long term financial security.

-If you are here, then in all likelihood you have a loved one that has passed away.
 First off, I want you to know that I am sorry for your loss.
 I am not saying this in a trite, corporate way; many of us at Keystone have lost family members and loved ones and we understand the unexpected pain, sadness, and grief that follows.
 I truly hope and pray that you will, at some point and at your own pace, be able to find peace after your grieving.

 In the immediate grieving process, there usually isn’t anything LEGAL that must be done in the first few days.
 Just take care of your family.